gregpalmr/alluxio-secure-hadoop/README.md

 a.
 Open a command shell into the Alluxio container and execute the /etc/profile script.

-     docker exec -it alluxio bash
+     docker exec -it alluxio-master bash

      source /etc/profile